Using Linux OS on Your Desktop

 The OS in a Nutshell

-Although it’s not nearly as popular or quite as intuitive as Windows or Mac systems, Linux is every bit as powerful.
+Although it’s not nearly as popular or quite as intuitive as Windows or Mac systems, Linux is just as powerful.
 Early iterations were complex, archaic and meant for the most tech-savvy computer engineers, but today’s versions feature graphical user interfaces (GUIs) and all the functionality needed by users of nearly any level.

 What You Need to Know About the OS